Doug-Murphy/Project-Info-Lister/README.md

 ## Absolute Path
 The fully qualified path to the .csproj file.

+## Project Type
+Whether the .csproj file is the newer SDK style or the older pre-2017 style.

 ## Projects Referenced
 All projects that the project references.
 Displays all of the same data listed here for all referenced projects.